Questions, Concerns, and Answers for Egg Donors

 When you choose to donate your eggs, you are performing a great act of empathy and compassion.
 Many egg donors understand the struggles an individual or couple may go through in attempts to start a family, and they want to help.
 Couples facing infertility, LGBTQ couples, single parents, and others often require the assistance of egg donors to have a child and by donating your eggs, you are helping someone’s dream of being a parent come true.
 You can choose to donate your eggs directly to an egg bank, through a fertility clinic that runs a donor service, to an agency that will match you with an intended parent, or through directed donation.
 In directed donation, the donor donates eggs directly to a family member or friend, without the process of the agency or fertility clinic doing the matchmaking for them.
 If you choose to seek out an agency, it is important that you choose a reputable agency that has your best interests at heart and will communicate with you throughout your journey.
 Don’t be afraid to ask questions.

 Along with the appreciation and gratitude from intended parents, egg donors are given a financial compensation for fulfilling their donor responsibilities—compensation rewards donors for their time, effort, and dedication.
-In general, the egg donation compensation ranges from $6,500 to $30,000.
+In general, the egg donation compensation ranges from $7,500 and up.
 The suggested compensation is put specifically in place so that the process of egg donation not financially coercive.
 Egg donation is an altruistic act and for many egg donors, the compensation is not the main motivation to donate eggs but rather the participation in giving the miracle of life.